MarcioPorto/drlnd-collaboration-and-competition/README.md

 ## Instructions

-1. Open the `Tennis.ipynb` notebook and adjust the path to your desired environment file based on its name and where you placed it.
+1. Run `jupyter notebook` and open the `Tennis.ipynb` notebook.

+2. Adjust the path to your desired environment file based on its name and where you placed it.

-2. You are ready to start interacting with the environment.
+3. You are ready to start interacting with the environment.
     - Use the cells in sections 1, 2 and 3 to initialize and explore the environment
     - Run the cells in section 4 to train the agent.
 Feel free to change the hyperparameters in `main.py` to see if you can improve training.
     - Run the cells in section 5 to test the trained agent.